Osteoarthritis is the most common type of arthritis in the UK. It commonly impacts on:

 Types of activity which are likely to cause osteoarthritis include:

 - actions which strain the joint to its limits

 - using certain machinery e.g. a road drill

 Your employer has to provide reasonable measures to reduce the risk especially in jobs which could cause symptoms

 We carry out many of our claims on a no win, no fee basis.
 This means there are no upfront costs for you and, provided that you have not misled or acted against the advice that we have given to you, no financial risk to you – even if your claim is not successful.

 Time limit to make an osteoarthritis compensation claim

 It is important to note that most osteoarthritis compensation claims should be brought within three years of the date of knowledge.
 The date of knowledge is generally the date from which you first realised or suspected that your osteoarthritis was related to your employment; or three years from the date of the onset of your symptoms when it would have been reasonable to make the connection between the illness and the working environment.

 Will my career suffer if I make a claim?

-There are strict legal safeguards to protect you should you make a claim and our expert legal team are able to advise you should any employment issues arise.
+There are strict legal safeguards to protect you should you make a claim and our specialist employment solicitors are able to advise you should any issues arise.